MicrosoftDocs/mixed-reality/mixed-reality-docs/porting-guides.md

 ## Overview

 Windows 10 includes direct support for immersive and holographic headsets.
 If you've built content for other devices, such as the Oculus Rift or HTC Vive, these have dependencies on libraries that exist above the operating system's platform API.
 Bringing existing content over to Windows Mixed Reality involves retargeting usage of these other SDKs to the Windows APIs.
-The [Windows platform APIs for mixed reality](https://docs.microsoft.com/uwp/api/Windows.Perception) work with both the Win32 and the Universal Windows Platform (UWP) app model.
-If your app isn't already built for UWP, changing over to UWP will be part of the porting experience.
+The [Windows platform APIs for mixed reality](https://docs.microsoft.com/uwp/api/Windows.Perception) works with Win32.

 ## Porting overview

 At a high level, the following steps are involved in porting existing content:
 1. **Make sure your PC is running the Windows 10 Fall Creators Update (16299).** We no longer recommend receiving preview builds from the Insider Skip Ahead ring, as those builds won't be the most stable for mixed reality development.
 2. **Upgrade to the latest version of your graphics or game engine.** Game engines will need to support the Windows 10 SDK version 10.0.15063.0 (released in April 2017) or higher.
 3. **Upgrade any middleware, plug-ins, or components.** If your app contains any components, it's a good idea to upgrade to the latest version.
-Newer versions of most common plug-ins have support for UWP.
 4. **Remove dependencies on duplicate SDKs**.
 Depending on which device your content was targeting, you'll need to remove or conditionally compile out that SDK (for example, SteamVR) so you can target the Windows APIs instead.
 5. **Work through build issues.** At this point, the porting exercise is specific to your app, your engine, and the component dependencies you have.